About

 I have a PhD in History from Stellenbosch University.
 My dissertation focused on gender and politics in the history of South African surf culture.
 I have published several academic articles on the history of surfing, for these see my Histories page of this blog.

 I have also done some initial work the cultural histories of blood, HIV/AIDS and vampire narratives in southern Africa.
 On this latter theme I have presented a paper at local and international conferences entitled: “The Metonymic Irony of Blood: Tracing the Vampire and HIV/AIDS in the Postcolonial History of Southern Africa” (2008).
+I never took this project forward and it remains waiting in the wings.

 Outside of academia, I co-wrote a stage play with Naren Sewpaul called: “Txt Me – A Cell Phone Affair”, which was staged at Fringe Festival, part of the 2006 National Arts Festival.
 We then went on to co-produce “Txt Me: A reading … filmed with cellphone camera” (2008), under Those Productions, as an avant-garde short film of the stage production.